Hardey18/StarWarsAPI/readme.md

-### Creating a front end application using html, CSS and JavaScript.
-It shows all characters from a star wars API
+### A front end application using HTML, CSS and JavaScript.
+It shows all characters from a Star Wars API